jai-imageio/jai-imageio-jpeg2000/README.md

 Usage
 -----

-To build this project, use Apache Maven 2.2.1 or newer and run:
+To build this project, use OpenJDK 8 or 11, together with Apache Maven 2.2.1 or newer, and run:

     mvn clean install